 - Gives insight into additional costs: The longer products sit in inventory, the more it costs to keep them in a “saleable” condition.
 Storing products for a long time can become costly, plus non-moving products limit the space available for fast-selling products.

 Frequently Asked Questions (FAQs) About the Inventory Aging Report

 We have included the most frequently asked questions about the inventory aging report in this section.
-If you don’t see your question, you can visit the Fit Small Business Forum and post your question there.
-One of our industry experts will respond to your question.

 The most frequently asked questions about the inventory aging report are: